National Oceanic and Atmospheric Administration

 Research Locations: Drake Passage

 The Antarctic Circumpolar Current is the strongest wind-driven ocean current on the planet.
 Encircling the entire continent, it has a natural “chokepoint” in the form of the Drake Passage between South America and the Antarctic Peninsula.
 Since 1994, this project has collected data during all Drake Passage crossings, first on the R/V Polar Duke, then the ARSV Laurence M. Gould.
-The installed equipment measures the underway surface partial pressure of carbon dioxide (pCO2) and takes discrete samples of other parameters of interest to studying the carbon system such as total CO2 (TCO2), and isotopic (13C/12C and 14C/12C) ratios in surface TCO2.
-During the selected southbound Drake Passage transects of Janet Sprintall’s O-260, this group also obtains direct measurements from seawater samples and collects physical hydrographic data from the launched XBT and XCTD probes.
-Since 2012, this group has also conducted underway measurements of atmospheric O2/N2.
-The measurement set provides an opportunity to increase our understanding of the major processes that control spatial, seasonal and inter-annual variability of dissolved carbon dioxide (CO2) in the waters of the Drake Passage and biogeochemical fluxes in the Southern Ocean.
+The installed equipment measures the underway surface partial pressure of carbon dioxide (pCO2) and takes discrete samples of other parameters of interest to studying the carbon system, e.g., total carbon dioxide (TCO2) and isotopic (13C/12C and 14C/12C) ratios in surface TCO2.
+During the selected southbound Drake Passage transects of O-260-L (Sprintall), this group also obtains direct measurements from seawater samples and collects physical hydrographic data using eXpendable BathyThermograph (XBT) and expendable conductivity temperature depth (XCTD) probes.
+Since 2012, this group has also conducted underway measurements of atmospheric oxygen and nitrogen.
+The measurement set provides an opportunity to increase our understanding of the major processes that control spatial, seasonal, and inter-annual variability of dissolved carbon dioxide in the waters of the Drake Passage as well as biogeochemical fluxes in the Southern Ocean.

 Field Season Overview: